watsonwork/watsonwork-echo/README.md

 npm run build
 ```

-### Registering the app with Watson Work Services
+### Registering the app with Watson Work

 In your Web browser, go to [Watson Work Services / Apps]
 (https://workspace.ibm.com/developer/apps) and add a new app named
 **Greeter** with a Webhook configured for **message-created** events.

 Set the Webhook **Callback URL** to a public URL targeting the server where
-you're going to run the sample app, `https://<your server hostname>/greeter`
+you're planning to run the sample app,
-for example, or `https://<bluemix app name>.mybluemix.net/greeter` if you've
+`https://<your server hostname>/greeter` for example, or
+`https://<bluemix app name>.mybluemix.net/greeter` if you've deployed it
-deployed it to Bluemix.
+to Bluemix.

 Save the app and write down its app id, app secret and Webhook secret.